chenhao-ye/cs537-sp21-discussion/week3/README.md

 }
 ```

-This function is essentially a wrapper than pops the argument and pass it to the real implementation `kill` in the kernel. `argint` is defined in `syscall.c`:
+This function is essentially a wrapper that pops the argument and passes it to the real implementation `kill` in the kernel. `argint` is defined in `syscall.c`:

 ```C
 // Fetch the int at addr from the current process.